giria/ManOfMaths/README.md

 **Implement the search behaviour**

-We will use the UISearchController.
+We will use the UISearchController class.